A five song EP this time, grit, reality and hard living rub shoulders, its been described as the epitome of Metaphysical Blues.

 An album born from troubled times with the benefit of true hindsight.

 This album again drags out master producer Ross Stenhouse, to capture nine tales of fringe living.
 Both Ross and Adam have stated that this is their greatest recording work to date.
-All songs being written and performed by Adam.

 This album saw far more use of Bass guitar (Adam) than previous recordings, combined with the mostly clean sounding Stratocaster creating a lush soundscape that lulls the audience into a false sense of security while the lyrics dig away at the issues discussed.